talizinanton/Project-1.-Fintech/README.md

 # 🚀 Fintech Loan Portfolio Analysis

-This project analyzes a relational dataset from the `cloud-training-demos.fintech` BigQuery repository to develop a **Low-Risk Customer Segment Profile** and an optimized lending strategy, following the **CRISP-DM** methodology.
+This project analyzes a relational dataset from the https://www.kaggle.com/datasets/mustafakeser4/bigquery-fintech-dataset to develop a **Low-Risk Customer Segment Profile** and an optimized lending strategy, following the **CRISP-DM** methodology.
 The final output is a set of actionable success rates derived from cleaned, engineered data.

 ## 🎯 Business Objectives